 Logan Scamfer

-I am a Geophysics M.S.
-Student at University of Alaska Fairbanks, affiliated with the Geophysical Institute.
-My research focuses on seismoacoustics, which combines observations of seismic waves in the earth and acoustic (infrasound) waves in the atmosphere to study both anthropogenic and earth processes.
+I am a Geophysics M.S. student at University of Alaska Fairbanks, affiliated with the Geophysical Institute & Wilson Alaska Technical Center.
+My research focuses on seismoacoustics — combining seismic and infrasound observations to study natural and anthropogenic processes.

 About Me